Buying a holiday home to let is not just as easy as purchasing a property and the bookings come...

 Just as responding to a negative review shows that you care about your customers, replying to positive reviews shows you appreciate them.
 So it is just as important to reply.
 As with negative reviews, respond in a timely manner and remember to:

-Watch our Owner Q&A from July 2019, with more tips on replying to reviews, as well as autumn/winter essentials.
+Watch our Owner Q&A from July 2019, with more tips on replying to guest reviews, as well as autumn/winter essentials.
+Our guide on furnishing a holiday let offers more advice on things to do to keep the positive feedback rolling in!

 Are you on the phone to our call centre?
 Your Customer ID is: